The 12 Steps of A.A., by Father Joseph C. Martin

-This is a great video presentation with Father Joseph C. Martin, (author of Chalk Talks on Alcohol) talking about the 12 Steps of AA.
+Below is a video of Father Martin, giving a talk on the 12 Steps of A.A.

 Martin entered St. Mary's Seminary in Baltimore, Maryland in 1944, where he studied philosophy and theology.
 On May 22, 1948, at the age of 24, Joseph C. Martin was ordained as a priest for the Archdiocese of Baltimore.